jeevan11vision/jeevan11vision.github.io/_pages/projects.md

 author_profile: true
 ---

-###  Human Trafficking Recognition from Escort Ads and Inter-Ad Matching
+###  Human Trafficking Recognition from Sex Worker Ads and Inter-Ad Matching, Fusemachines
-- **(Team Lead)** designed the machine learning pipeline architecture and set up data annotation pipeline
+- Served as Team Lead, overseeing the design of the machine learning pipeline and the establishment of the data annotation process.
--  implemented similar image search with custom contrastive loss, trained models for image-based and text-based trafficking recognition, NER-based social handle extraction
+- Executed the implementation of a contrastive loss-based image search tailored for inter-ad matching, face-based person identification and models for image-based and text-based trafficking recognition, and NER-based social handle extraction.

-### Analysis of Radio Panelists Data
+### Analysis of Radio Panelists Data, Fusemachines
-- **(Team Lead)** conducted analysis on the effect of song quality, commercial length and part of the day in the panelists with custom metrics, and statistical tests to identify quality of songs
+- As Team Lead, led analysis into the impact of song quality, commercial length, and time of day on panelists, employing custom metrics and statistical tests to assess song quality.
-- prepared data pipeline to curate and add additional features in the dumped data
+- Designed and implemented a data pipeline to enhance and augment existing datasets.

-### Action Recognition Project
+### Waste Type Detection, Fusemachines
-- built custom object detection architecture by fusing SSD, mobilenet architecture and focal loss, and fused across frames to identify the type of waste and the intent of the person to throw in the dustbin
+- Developed a tailored object detection system by integrating SSD and MobileNet architecture with focal loss to determine the type of waste and the intent of the person disposing of it.

-### Session-based Network Intrusion Detection System
+### Session-based Network Intrusion Detection System, Fusemachines
-- feasibility test on the use of AutoEncoder-based semi-supervised learning for network anomaly detection using session data from pcap files
+- Performed a feasibility study on utilizing AutoEncoder-based semi-supervised learning for network anomaly detection, leveraging session data extracted from pcap files.

-### Nepali License Plate Recognition
+### Nepali License Plate Recognition, Final Year Undergraduate Project
-- designed and implemented license plate recognition system targeted for Nepali license plates, involving three models - vehicle detection, license plate localization (ResNet-18), and a Nepali character-based OCR
+- Developed and executed a license plate recognition system tailored for Nepali license plates, encompassing three key stages: vehicle detection, license plate localization, and an OCR system focusing on Nepali characters.
-- created a license plate localization dataset for Nepali license plates by manually annotating 8000 vehicle images and a Nepali character classification dataset by extracting alphabets and numbers from Devanagiri fonts
+- Created a license plate localization dataset specific to Nepali license plates through manual annotation, alongside crafting a Nepali character classification dataset by extracting alphabets and numbers from Devanagiri fonts.